MihaiHng/Cyfrin-Security/8-vault-guardians-audit/audit-data/findings.md

      * @notice Updates the percentage shares guardians & Daos get in new vaults
      * @param newCut the new cut
      * @dev this value will be divided by the number of shares whenever a user deposits into a vault
-     * @dev historical vaults will not have their cuts updated, only vaults moving forward */ function updateGuardianAndDaoCut(uint256 newCut) external onlyOwner {
+     * @dev historical vaults will not have their cuts updated, only future vaults */ function updateGuardianAndDaoCut(uint256 newCut) external onlyOwner {
         s_guardianAndDaoCut = newCut;